Workflow Tools

 • Continue with standard workflow.

-From there everything is simple, select a RAW image and open it in the editor.
-The Raw Import tool will be displayed after the image has been processed in order to adjust color rendering.
-Without color management all images are very dark, this is normal.
-You can experiment the various profiles you have in order to select the best input profile according to your image (some tends to be very neutral, even a bit dull, some gives more saturated results, etc.).
+From there on everything is simple: select a RAW image and open it in the editor.
+The Raw Import tool will be displayed after the image has been processed and color rendered.
+Without color management, it will be normal for all images to be very dark.
+You can experiment with various camera profile you have in order to select the best input profile for your image.
+Some profiles tend to be very neutral, even a bit dull, while some give more saturated results.

-The RAW Import Tool Allow to Load Digital Negative in Image Editor
+Using the RAW Import Tool to Load a Digital Negative into Image Editor